 During this time, I leaned on my faith, family and cancer community for support – a community into which I had poured my heart and soul.
 I also began working with breast cancer advocacy organizations to help educate and lobby for cancer-fighting legislation.

-One of our most recent priorities has been to ensure cancer survivorship programs continue during the global pandemic.
-With limited opportunities to continue our workshops in person, many cancer patients and survivors have postponed critical appointments and lost their ways of connecting with others for support.
+During the COVID-19 pandemic when there were limited opportunities to continue our workshops in person, many cancer patients and survivors postponed critical appointments and lost their ways of connecting with others for support.

 Our community critically needs this type of education and support.
 Many of the seniors I work with have little or no knowledge of computer jargon, like address bar or cursor.
 When I spoke to one elderly woman about her computer “mouse,” she looked at me puzzled and declared her house to be rodent-free.
 Step by step, we give them new skills and a new vocabulary to interact with the medical world from the safety of their computer screens.
 We even leave equipment behind for those who do not have computers or tablets.
 The trainings have been invaluable, allowing them to stay connected and find cancer survivorship support in an increasingly virtual world.